Viola Desmond: Trials

 Following the decision to fight the charge, Carrie Best broke the story of Desmond in the first edition of The Clarion, the first black-owned and published Nova Scotia newspaper.
 Best closely covered the story of Desmond on front page as she had herself previously confronted the racial segregation of the Roseland Theatre.

 With the help of her church and the Nova Scotia Association for the Advancement of Coloured People (NSAACP), Desmond hired a lawyer, Frederick William Bissett, who represented her in the criminal trials and attempted, unsuccessfully, to file a lawsuit against the Roseland Theatre.

 During subsequent trials the government insisted on arguing that this was a case of tax evasion.
 A provincial act regulating cinemas and movie theatres required the payment of an amusement tax based on the price of the theatre ticket.
 Since the theatre would only agree to sell Desmond a cheaper balcony ticket, but she had insisted upon sitting in the much more expensive main floor seat, she was only one cent short on tax.
 The statute used to convict Desmond contained no explicitly racist or discriminatory language.

-Bissett's decision to opt for a judicial review rather than appeal the original conviction proved disastrous.
-Desmond's lawyer tried to appeal the decision on the basis of her being wrongfully accused of tax evasion, not on the basis of racial discrimination.
+Bissett's appeal rested on two grounds, both of which fell flat.
+First, he argued that Desmond had been denied what he called "natural justice", which would later be called due process.
+At the time, the concept of due process was contentious, and Bissett's use of this concept was not accepted by the court.
+Second, he argued that the evidence of tax evasion was insufficient.
+This argument failed and was seen in hindsight as a poor approach.
+Several months later, a Canadian Bar Review article pointed out that Bissett could have instead argued that the courts had no right to enforce racial segregation, which would have forced a decision on the legitimacy of such an argument.
 When dismissing the case, Justice William Lorimer Hall said:

 Her lawyer, Bissett, refused to bill Desmond, and the money was used to support William Pearly Oliver's newly established NSAACP.